GULibrarySandbox/ten-repo/index.md

 A collection of resources to help researchers move along the path towards reproducibility.

-The ten things can help answer these questions or scenarios that are possible in any research project or lab, including:
+Some scenarios to consider:

+1.
-Q1) What if a key person from your lab disappeared one day (family or personal emergency, no longer contactable)?
-Could you all continue your work?
-Would you know where all your data is stored?
-Could you keep running effectively for 1 month?
+A key person from your research team has disappeard (family or personal emergency or no longer contactable).
+- Could you continue your work?
+- Do you know where your data is stored?
+- Could you keep working effectively for 1 month?
 1 year?

+2.
-Q2) Imagine you're travelling and lose your laptop bag with your external hard drives?
-Or your office is robbed?
-Could you continue your work?
-Is your data backed up?
+You lose your laptop bag containing your external hard drives.
+- Could you continue your work?
+- Is your data backed up?
 Encrypted?

+3.
-Q3) Someone has published contradicting results to your published paper, and you've been asked to provide your data and methods.
-Could you?
+Someone has published contradicting results to your published paper, and you've been asked to provide your data and methods.
+- Could you?

+4.
-Q4) If a research partner organization believes your "sensitive" data has been made available to others (ie a data breach).
-Could you show that steps were taken to avoid this or show that it couldn't happen?
+A research partner organization believes your "sensitive" data has been made available to others (ie a data breach).
+- Could you show that steps were taken to avoid this or show that it couldn't happen?

 ## Audience